Jerky fan? Make Beef Jerky from scratch with this easy and trusted recipe! Alton Brown’s Beef Jerky is the only way you’ll eat jerky again!

 marinade briney goodness.
 This ended up taking about 24 hours at 165º.

 We were pretty excited about it; although now I understand why really good jerky is expensive, just like why a really good steak is expensive.
 Both, totally worth the money, although now we can make expensive tasting jerky totally affordably!
 Yum.
 Buh-bye store bought jerky; I can’t wait for our next hiking trip so we can bring some of our own jerky to snack on!
-This will also make a great snack to bring to Angie’s Fiesta Friday!

 - 1 to 2 pounds sirloin or flank steak